 To Milan and Rome with Amma (2007)

 Screen Shot 2017-04-17 at 9.49.54 PM.png

 Milan is famous for its silk production, and as a fashion house and shopping center of the Lombardy region.
-It is also one of the major financial and business centres of the world.
+It is also one of the world’s major financial and business centers.
 The city is the seat of the Italian Stock Exchange (the Borsa Italiano).
 Milan was included in a list of ten “Alpha world cities” in a major US economic report.
-Milan is also the home of the Alfa Romeo motorcar company.
-The Fiera Milano, the city’s Exhibition Centre and Trade Fair complex, is the largest trade fair complex in the world.
+Milan is also home to the Alfa Romeo car company.
+The Fiera Milano, the city’s Exhibition Center and Trade Fair complex, is the largest trade fair complex in the world.
 The Galleria Vittoria Emanuele in the Piazza Duomo, where we were presently, is reputed to be the world’s oldest shopping center.
-I realized, while walking around this high glass ceilinged walkway lined with haute couture shops, posh boutiques, bejeweled galleries, bars and restaurants, and even a very chic’ McDonalds, is that many shopping centers around the world perhaps are modeled on it – the Queen Victoria upmarket building in Sydney, for one, springs to mind.
+I realized, while walking around this high glass-ceilinged walkway lined with haute couture shops, posh boutiques, bejeweled galleries, bars and restaurants, and even a very chic McDonald’s, that many shopping centers around the world perhaps are modeled on it – the Queen Victoria upmarket building in Sydney, for one, springs to mind.
 I have fond memories of spending some enlivening time with my camera in front of a dark, voluptuous lady in her bare bums to return with some marvelously round images (one of which is below).

 Screen Shot 2017-04-17 at 9.50.01 PM.png

-The Galleria Vittoria Emanuel is popular with budding painters, caricaturists and portr ait artists who try to entice tourists to get their portraits drawn.
+The Galleria Vittoria Emanuel is popular with budding painters, caricaturists and portrait artists who try to entice tourists to get their portraits drawn.
 One such artist pursued us and convinced us to draw portraits of Anirudh and Nayantara.
-We sat by an outdoors cafe, while he worked on Anirudh first.
-Needless to say Anirudh was quite a challenge for the artist, and to be fair tO Anirudh it was in turn a tall order for him to take on the mantle of a model.
-Obviously, the artist had never drawn anybody who fidgeted, squirmed, made faces, gesticulated, talked incessantly and wanted to see his portrait even as it was drawn.
+We sat by an outdoor cafe, while he worked on Anirudh first.
+Needless to say, Anirudh was quite a challenge for the artist, and to be fair to Anirudh, it was in turn a tall order for him to take on the mantle of a model.
+Obviously, the artist had never drawn anybody who fidgeted, squirmed, made faces, gesticulated, talked incessantly, and wanted to see his portrait even as it was drawn.
 When it was all over, the Italian drew a big sigh of relief.
 After all the hard work with Anirudh, Nayantara turned out to be a willing and sincere model.

 Screen Shot 2017-04-17 at 9.50.09 PM.png

-That evening, after a bit of rest at the hotel, I went out again to look for some Indian fo od for all of us and more particularly for Amma.
-I found an Indian restaurant, Gandhi, nearby our hotel.
+That evening, after a bit of rest at the hotel, I went out again to look for some Indian food for all of us, especially for Amma.
+I found an Indian restaurant, Gandhi, near our hotel.
 The friendly owner was a north Indian who had emigrated to Italy long ago.
-Due to the fact that he spoke very little English (he spoke good Hindi, Italian and German) and my Hindi is embarrassingly inadequate, we found ourselves in a bizarre situation: of two Indians in an Indian restaurant in Italy talking to each other in German!
+Because he spoke very little English (he spoke good Hindi, Italian, and German) and my Hindi is embarrassingly inadequate, we found ourselves in a bizarre situation: two Indians in an Indian restaurant in Italy talking to each other in German!

-Early next morning we took the fast, although expensive, Euro star train (also called Pendulino) to Rome.
-Amma was quite impressed by the look of the train, and wanted a picture to be taken in front of it.
-She had earlier taken a ride on the German high-speed ICE train on her arrival from India, and was appearing to enjoy such rides.
+Early next morning, we took the fast, although expensive, Eurostar train (also called Pendolino) to Rome.
+Amma was quite impressed by the train’s look and wanted a picture taken in front of it.
+She had earlier taken a ride on the German high-speed ICE train on her arrival from India and appeared to enjoy such rides.

 Screen Shot 2017-04-17 at 9.50.16 PM.png

-When we arrived in Rome, we were bemused to find that the Bread& Breakfast hotel we had booked in the internet did not exist at all, or more precisely shall we say, existed only virtually in cyberspace.
-We went up and down the Via Umberto Bianco road, presumebly the site of this “castle in the air”, and even checked with the police who were lolling about in their high-tech vans at the corner, who serenely told us that this sort of thing happens all the time implying that we better look for another hotel quickly.
-We bundled ourselves into a taxi, and went back to the train station again, and after much asking around and looking at what appeared to be the dwellings of the Hellenistic era, finally came upon a rather expensive and ostentatiously named Hotel Paladium Palace for Euro 140 per day.
-After all that needless adventure, Amma and the kids tugging along sportingly amidst the confusion, we were happy to lounge the rest of the evening in the hotel room, ending the hard day with a delicious doze of pasta.
+When we arrived in Rome, we were bemused to find that the Bread & Breakfast hotel we had booked on the internet did not exist at all, or more precisely, existed only virtually in cyberspace.
+We went up and down the Via Umberto Bianco road, presumably the site of this “castle in the air”, and even checked with the police who were lolling about in their high-tech vans at the corner, who serenely told us that this sort of thing happens all the time, implying that we’d better look for another hotel quickly.
+We bundled ourselves into a taxi and went back to the train station again, and after much asking around and looking at what appeared to be dwellings from the Hellenistic era, we finally came upon a rather expensive, ostentatiously named Hotel Palladium Palace for Euro 140 per day.
+After all that needless adventure, Amma and the kids tugging along sportingly amidst the confusion, we were happy to lounge the rest of the evening in the hotel room, ending the hard day with a delicious dose of pasta.

 Screen Shot 2017-04-17 at 9.50.22 PM.png

-The next day, we all trooped into an open-top, double-decker tourist bus, arguably the best transport for seeing Rome as one has the flexibility of hopping-in and hopping-out at will, whenever and where ever one fancies.
-It also offers a bird’s eye-view, albeit a very low-flying bird at that.
-Anyway, here we were wobbling about, and veering in and out of the wide avenues and narrow alleys of this monumentally beautiful ancient city, home to countless visionary ideas and site of umpteen artistic innovations.
-I (and Vani alike) fell in love with this beauty at first site, and vowed to come back again; preferably just the two of us – is that just wishful thinking?
+The next day, we all trooped into an open-top, double-decker tourist bus, arguably the best way to see Rome, as one has the flexibility to hop in and out at will, whenever and wherever one fancies.
+It also offers a bird’s-eye view, albeit a very low-flying one.
+Anyway, here we were, wobbling about and veering in and out of the wide avenues and narrow alleys of this monumentally beautiful ancient city, home to countless visionary ideas and the site of umpteen artistic innovations.
+I (and Vani alike) fell in love with this beauty at first sight, and vowed to come back again; preferably just the two of us – is that just wishful thinking?

 The fountains, it is said, identify movement of water with the sense of life.
 The most magnificent is the Fountain of Trevi, with a chariot shaped like a shell drawn by seahorses.
-This work of art is relatively modern, built in the 18th-century.
-Legend has it that throwing a coin into the Trevi fountain will ensure your return to Rome.
+This work of art is relatively modern, dating from the 18th century.
+Legend has it that throwing a coin into the Trevi Fountain will ensure your return to Rome.
 By the way, Vani and I did not get a chance to throw a coin in the water.

 Screen Shot 2017-04-17 at 9.50.29 PM.png